tybottorff/bottorffdocs/notes/literature_notes.md

 ## Factors impacting response and resistance to ICB
 ### Host-intrinsic factors
  - tumor mutational burden (total number of distinct mutations per coding area of tumor genome) helps explain ICB response (higher burden for example in environmental DNA damage associated melanoma, lung/bladder cancer better response with more neoantigens)
+# Harnessing CD8<sup>+</sup> T cell exhaustion to treat type 1 diabetes
+ - T1D: insulin deficiency due to destruction of insulin-producing beta cells in the pancreatic islet of Langerhans by autoreactive T cells specific for islet autoantigens, leading to hyperglycemia
+ - exhausted T cells associated with improved outcomes in T1D
+ - loss of self-tolerance occurs in two phases: escape from thymic deletion in central tolerance and aberrant activation in peripheral tolerance
+ - central tolerance does not completely eliminate (via clonal deletion) or render anergic all autoreactive T cells (**autoreactive cells can be detected in peripheral circulation of both T1D and healthy individuals but are preferentially activated in T1D state**), likely due to low avidity (~affinity but across multiple interaction sites) between autoreactive TCR and self-peptide:MHC complexes presented by DCs, some of these autoreactive and not deleted/anergic T cells become Tregs
+ - impaired central tolerance may result from defects in antigen presentation, due to reduced thymic expression (of islet-specific autoantigens), alternative splicing, etc.
+ - CD4 or CD8 deficiencies both protect NOD (non-obese diabetic) T1D model mice from diabetes, CD4s license DCs and prevent CD8 deletion
+ - naive (autoreactive) T cell activation occurs in pancreatic lymph node following encounter with islet-derived autoantigens, then activated T cells migrate to pancreatic islets via circulation
+ - CD8s most abundant leukocyte in islets of T1D patients, followed by macrophages, CD4s
+ - islet autoantigens: preoproinsulin, insulin, IGRP, GAD65...
+ - increased levels of islet MHC I expression is a hallmark of T1D, mice without MHC I on beta cells are protected from T1D
+ - exhaustion sets in with the inability to fully clear an antigen, so T cells adjust proliferation and effector function to lower level (to minimize tissue damage while still mediating antigen control), with continued antigen presence T cells become more exhausted and eventually deleted following terminal exhaustion
+ - antigen amount matters more than antigen strength in driving exhaustion, other driving factors of exhaustion include limited CD4 help, minimal costimulation during T cell priming, tissue microenvironment...
+ - exhausted cells are epigenetically distinct, making reinvigoration ineffective (i.e. by ICB)
+ - it takes years (in humans) after autoimmunity onset for T1D to develop, faster with ICB as expected
+ - CD2 costimulation can prevent exhaustion, **alefacept (anti-CD2) can help treat T1D i.e. by allowing exhaustion presumably**
 # Hierarchical transcriptional network governing heterogeneous T cell exhaustion and its implications for immune checkpoint blockade
  - PD-1 stabilizes TCF-1<sup>+</sup> Tex precursor pool (that maintains a chronically stimulated Tex pool)
 # High-affinity oligoclonal TCRs define effective adoptive T cell therapy targeting mutant KRAS-G12D
  - only mutant G12D but not WT peptides stabilized HLA-C*08:02 (critical anchor salt bridge to HLA-C), so instance of no/less crossreactivity between TCR and WT/mutant peptide
 # High IGKC-expressing intratumoral plasma cells predict response to immune checkpoint blockade
  - potential new dataset
+# High proinsulin:C-peptide ratio identifies individuals with stage 2 type 1 diabetes at high risk for progression to clinical diagnosis and responses to teplizumab treatment
+ - elevated baseline proinsulin:C-peptide ratio associated with more rapid progression to T1D in both placebo and teplizumab-treated individuals, but teplizumab abrogates this association
 # High-throughput and single cell T cell receptor sequencing technologies
 ## Introduction
  - diversity (D) gene segment only contributes to TCRβ